boto/botoflow/doc/source/feature_details.rst

 **will** automatically prepend the prefix to it.

 The activity version is specified using the version parameter of the @Activities annotation.
 This version is used as the default for all activities defined in the interface and can be overridden on a per-activity basis using the @Activity annotation.

+Workflow and Activity Cancellation
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+A cancel request will, by default, send a cancel request to all activities and cancel the workflow execution itself (simultaneously).
+This behavior can be changed by implementing a cancellation_handler in your WorkflowDefinition class.

+From within an execution, activities can be cancelled with:
+"<activity_future>.cancel()".

+This will raise a CancelledError exception signifying successful cancellation.
+Cancellation will not be successful in any of the following cases:
+(1) the activity is not heartbeating
+(2) the activity is heartbeating, but chooses to ignore cancel requests (3) the activity completes before receiving the request

+To heartbeat, within an activity simply do: "awsflow.get_context().heartbeat()".
+This will raise a CancellationError if a cancel is requested.
+If this error, a subclass of, or a CancelledError is raised by the activity, Python-awsflow will report to SWF that the activity task was cancelled.
+This exception then gets assigned to the activity future (see above).

+Likewise, workflows can be cancelled from within a WorkflowDefinition's execution by doing: "<WorkflowDefinition>self.cancel()".
+This sends out a cancel request to all open activities and cancels the workflow itself, all in a single decision (does not wait for activities to complete/cancel).

+To cancel other workflow executions, use <WorkflowDefinition>self.cancel_external() and supply the workflow and run IDs of the target execution as arguments.